RonAaron61/EIT-Microcontroller/README.md

 <img src="assets/image/PCB_Result1/PCB_R1.png" align="center"/>

-I think one of the reasons that the result contains artifact is because one of the electrode is not glued properly
+I think one of the reasons that the result contains artifact is because one of the electrodes is not glued properly